megatharun/pyRaman/README.md

 Note:

-Changes has been made to the wdfreader (https://github.com/alchem0x2A/py-wdf-reader).
+Changes have been made to the wdfreader (https://github.com/alchem0x2A/py-wdf-reader).
 Possibly need to install renishawWiRE and cut/paste the below line to line 26 in pyRaman.py file:

 from renishawWiRE import WDFReader as wdf